-Page layout for Tower is done using PageMaker.
+Page layout for Tower is done using InDesign.
 Individual entries are typed and formatted using Microsoft Word.
-We also used Adobe Photoshop to resize pictures.
-The body of the publication utilizes Times New Roman.
+Adobe Photoshop was used to resize pictures.
+The body of the publication utilizes Cambria font.
 Rights to all typefaces are owned by Adobe Systems, Inc.

 The cover price for Tower is \$5.00.
-The production cost is more than \$7.00 per copy.
+The production cost is more.
 The difference in price is paid for with the assistance of financial support from the Pinkerton Academy administration.